 If you’re caught driving with a license that has been suspended, the consequences can snowball, and you could face losing your license for a set, extended period of time.
 It’s important to keep track of your points, and to obey all of the state’s requirements if you do have your license suspended to avoid further penalties.

 For more information regarding traffic violations, New Jersey’s points system, or how to reduce the points on your license, contact Scott Gorman today.
-Scott is a leading Hackensack DWI lawyer at The Gorman Law Firm who represents drivers who are in danger of license suspension or who have their licenses suspended in New Jersey.
+Scott is a leading DWI lawyer in Essex County The Gorman Law Firm who represents drivers who are in danger of license suspension or who have their licenses suspended in New Jersey.

 Published in Categories: DUI / DWI